The Purchase That Made It Real — Modern Paraphrase | fresh.bible

 The chapter ends quietly.
 No fanfare.
 No speech from God.
 Just a man burying his wife in the one piece of land he actually owns.

-But here's what makes this chapter extraordinary.
-Abraham had been walking through for decades as a nomad — a tent-dweller in a land God said would belong to his family.
+But here's what makes this chapter extraordinary. had been walking through for decades as a nomad — a tent-dweller in a land God said would belong to his family.
 He never built a house.
 Never settled permanently.
-And now the first piece of that promise he could hold in his hands wasn't a palace or a city.
+And now the first piece of that he could hold in his hands wasn't a palace or a city.
 It was a grave.